Privacy-Preserving Proof of Human Authorship via Zero-Knowledge Process Attestation: ZK-PoP Construction

 \textbf{(C1) SWF chain verification.} For a subset of $k$ Merkle-sampled positions, verify that $s_j = H(s_{j-1})$.
 The sampling function $\mathsf{Sample}(R_i, k)$ selects $k$ indices deterministically via Fiat-Shamir: $j_\ell = H_{\mathsf{P}}(R_i \| \ell) \bmod N$ for $\ell \in [k]$, ensuring verifier-unpredictable but reproducible position selection.

 We use the Poseidon hash~\cite{Grassi2021} for in-circuit Merkle verification ($\sim$250 R1CS constraints vs.\ $\sim$25{,}000 for SHA-256).
 The prover constructs a Poseidon Merkle tree over the SHA-256 SWF states and proves inclusion of sampled positions.
 This two-hash architecture is secure under independent collision resistance assumptions: Poseidon ensures Merkle integrity in-circuit, while SHA-256 provides sequential hardness.
-With $k=2$ samples per checkpoint, per-checkpoint evasion probability for an adversary fabricating fraction $f$ of states is $(1-f)^k$, compounding over $n$ checkpoints to $1-(1-f)^{kn}$.
-For $f=0.1$ and $n=120$, cumulative detection exceeds $1-(0.9)^{240} > 1-10^{-11}$.
-Grinding $R_i$ to avoid sampled positions requires recomputing the full SWF chain (each Argon2id step: 64\,MiB, $t=3$), yielding negligible evasion advantage.
+With $k=2$ samples per checkpoint, per-checkpoint evasion probability for an adversary fabricating fraction $f$ of states is $(1-f)^k$ (e.g., $0.81$ at $f=0.1$, $k=2$).
+While 81\% per-checkpoint evasion may appear weak, cumulative detection over $n$ checkpoints is $1-(1-f)^{kn}$: at $n=20$, detection reaches 98.5\%; at $n=120$, it exceeds $1-(0.9)^{240} > 1-10^{-11}$.
+Grinding $R_i$ to avoid sampled positions requires recomputing the full SWF chain (each Argon2id step: 64\,MiB, $t=3$).
+Per-checkpoint evasion probability remains $(1-f)^k$ (e.g., $0.81$ for $f=0.1$, $k=2$); security derives from compounding over $n$ checkpoints, yielding cumulative detection probability $1-(1-f)^{kn}$.

 \textbf{(C2) Behavioral range verification.} For each feature $f_j$, verify it falls within $3\sigma$ of the population mean:

 This captures 99.7\% of the human population distribution.
 Each range check requires approximately 3,200 R1CS constraints, encompassing fixed-point field encoding, 16-bit decomposition, and bound comparison gadgets.